rapatiinfotech/remix-mono-stack/README.md

 - `@remixmonostack/ui`: Shared React component library with ShadCN/UI and Tailwind CSS
 - `@remixmonostack/eslint-config`: ESLint configurations for the entire monorepo
 - `@remixmonostack/typescript-config`: Shared TypeScript configurations
+- `@remixmonostack/vite-config`: Shared Vite and Vitest configurations for build and testing

 Each package and app is built with 100% [TypeScript](https://www.typescriptlang.org/) for type safety.